-Anomalocaris had a segmented body and was able to propel itself through the water by undulating a series of flexible overlapping lobes that ran down each side of its body.
-It is believed that it used its barbed fore-limbs to grab smaller arthropods and then flex and crack them apart before enfolding them down towards the circular mouth with its serrated plates.
+Anomalocaris's distinctive forelimbs were each made up of approximately 14 sections (podomeres) with each section containing two ventral barbs (endites) and most barbs containing a further two tripod-like spikes.
+These barbed fore-limbs are thought to have been used to grab smaller arthropods and then to flex and crack them apart before enfolding them down towards the circular mouth with its serrated plates.
 Although the mouth parts were probably not strong enough to bite through hardened shell they would have been able to slice at exposed flesh.